Pet food ingredients

 Foods and products that contain fish oil

-A diet rich in salmon, which is (of course!) full of fish oil and natural DHA.
-Also contains a minimum of 70% salmon!
+A diet rich in fish, which is (of course!) full of fish oil and natural DHA.
+Also contains salmon oil!

 A supplement made with all natural ingredients including fish oil, to support joint health and movement.